ottojo/ADIS/Assignment6/manuel/README.md

 As the mixed test is a combination of the read and the write test, the results are also a mixture of the read and write results.
 The response time curves look mostly similar to the ones for the read results because 90% of all requests are read requests.
 The 10% write requests don't have such a large impact because of the lower write "pressure" but we can still see a slight effect when considering that the response time numbers are slightly higher for larger percentiles just as it is the case for the write results.

 ![](./benchmarks/results/plots/latency-mixed.svg){width=80%}

+## Appendix: WebSocket communication in Django

+### Problem

+All previous roary implementations poll for new roars periodically on the home page.
+Even with the optimization of only replying with roars the client is not already displaying, this is inefficient and results in poor user experience, since new roars appear delayed.

+### Solution

+On the index page a WebSocket connection should be established with the server.
+This allows the server to push updates to the clients, which is done whenever a new roar is posted.
+The update contains the full roar data to enable the client to render the roar without any further requests.

+### Implementation

+The Django [channels library](https://channels.readthedocs.io/en/stable/) is used, which allows Django to manage websocket clients ("consumers") and routing between channels, groups and server instances.
+The `action/post` API endpoint is extended to send every newly posted roar to all connected websocket clients.

+The `action/post` API call from the index page is modified to call the API in the background using AJAX, as the new websocket feature displays the newly added roar almost instantly.
+This removes the need to visit the poll endpoint directly, resulting in a redirect to the index page and an additional request.

+### Evaluation

+Initial loading of roars is unchanged, but the previously slow polling request is eliminated entirely.
+Each open page now results in only one open websocket connection, instead of two (possibly large) HTTP requests per polling interval.
+The number of requests for posting a roar is improved from two to one.
+Site interactivity is successfully improved, as new roars get pushed to the client immediately, without needing to wait for the polling interval.